From the world’s highest trees to a national sport played with gunpowder, these are the most interesting facts about Colombia.

 35. Colombia’s national tree, the wax palm, is also the world’s tallest palm species.
 Found in the Cocora Valley, these impressive trees can reach heights of up to 60 meters and are a significant source of national pride.

-Every effort has been made to verify these facts about Colombia using primary sources.
+We strive to verify all facts using authoritative and primary sources where possible.
 However, if you find an error or have any questions, please contact us.